top of page

 Benchside conversations

 In a time when our ability to connect emotionally, engage in civil disagreement, and empathise with others feels increasingly strained, reading and reflecting alone won’t fix it.
-That’s why I’m adding another dimension to Think & Think Again: a simple yet powerful initiative to bring people together to engage in meaningful dialogue, In The Open!
+In the Open is a monthly, small-group conversation where members meet to explore a shared theme together.

 Here’s how it works:

-The focus: In duos, discuss a theme or topic that purposefully invites nuance and further reflections.
+• The focus: In duos/trios, discuss a theme or topic that purposefully invites nuance and further reflections.
 Members are invited to choose how to engage in these conversations:

 ***Take it to your city***